 5.1 My new clay plaster wall has some mould spots on it?

 This can happen if an organic material such as straw was mixed into the clay plaster and the wall experienced damp conditions which slowed down its drying time.
 Once fully dry the organic matter doesn’t seem to present a problem but if it stays damp too long when first drying this can occur.

 The best remedy in this situation is to clean the wall with a fungicidal wash and then apply another coat of render over it - in dry conditions.

 6.1 I want to repaint an old steel water tank that is rusty.
 What can I use?

 Spot prime the rusted areas with PHOENIX Metalfix, then apply a coat of Phoenix Metalfix 1000 over the whole lot.
 This will provide an exceptionally resilient base coat that will prevent any further rust.
 It can then be painted with any of our exterior paints.

 7.1 I have an old cement rendered wall that was coloured with oxides.
 It has now faded and I want to paint it.
 What paints are suitable?

 Option 1.
 Prime first with ROCKCOTE AE Primer then use ROCKCOTE Ecostyle Low Sheen, or a textured paint such as ROCKCOTE Render Paint Flat or Toscani.
 The textured paint will be thicker and help fill any minute cracks, plus it will give a nice even, new look to the render.

 Option 3.
 If not powdery on the surface (ie if no colour comes off when you wipe it with your hand) you can paint with two coats of ROCKCOTE Armour without a primer.
-This is thicker membrane paint, ideal on rendered surfaces prone to cracking because of its slight elasticity.
+This is thick membrane paint, ideal on rendered surfaces prone to cracking because of its slight elasticity.

 7.2 What is the difference between a plasters and a render?